Riding in Different Kinds Of Weather

 SPRING

-Many times we can head out in the morning when the sun is just coming up.
+Many times, we can head out in the morning when the sun is just coming up.
 If the temperature has been even near freezing during the night, this can create ice hazards on days calling for sunny skies and mild temperatures.
-Black ice can hide in areas known for having water on the roads.
-Often snow melts during the warmth of the day, causing water to pile up on the road only to freeze as the temperature drops at night.
+Black ice can form in areas where water accumulates on the roads.
+Often, snow melts during the warmth of the day, causing water to pile up on the road only to freeze as the temperature drops at night.
 Be on guard and watch for this in the early morning.

-Also in the springtime, animals stumble out of wherever they have been spending winter.
+Also in the springtime, animals emerge from wherever they have been spending winter.
 Ever notice there is more road kill on the roads in the spring?
 Many of them are working off that long sleep and stumble out into the road, watch for these little critters as they can end your ride pretty quickly!

 SUMMER

 In summer, traffic patterns change!
-People are on vacation and are often driving where they don’t know the roads.
-Watch how people are driving, especially if you live in a tourist town.
+People are on vacation and often drive unfamiliar roads.
+Watch how people are moving, especially if you live in a tourist town.

-Another hazard to watch for are tree branches.
-All winter long trees are weakened by the weight of snow.
+Another hazard to watch for is tree branches.
+All winter long, trees are weakened by the weight of snow.
 A good windy rainstorm can knock these branches into the road.
-Keep in mind, although the storm of the night before is over, it may have left little “gifts” for you.
+Keep in mind, although the storm of the night before is over, it may have left a few “gifts” for you.
 Watch out for them!

 FALL

 Two words, wet leaves.
 All those trees turning amazing colors are depositing leaves everywhere.
-Ride through dry leaves and it’s not such a big deal; they will fly out of your way.
+Ride through dry leaves, and it’s not a big deal; they’ll fly out of your way.
 Hit a patch of wet leaves when coming around a twisty, and you can suddenly find yourself in a heap of trouble.
 You better stay alert and watch for this!

 WINTER

 However, I would say the most common hazard of riding in winter is the cold; stay warm and dry!
-If you start to get to cold, pull over and warm up.
-A fifteen-minute pause can make all the difference in the world
+If you start to get too cold, pull over and warm up.
+A fifteen-minute pause can make all the difference in the world.

-I’m fortunate enough to live in a state where we can ride year round.
-The winters are mild enough to allow for some really good days.
+I’m fortunate enough to live in a state where we can ride year-round.
+The winters are mild enough to allow for some excellent days.
 Where weather allows for this, as long as you understand the hazards to look out for, you can learn to avoid them and enjoy the ride – even in winter!

 This is by no means an exhaustive list, but as you learn to watch for changes around you, you will begin to recognize how the seasons change our ride, and how to adjust to those changes.